Ceremonial grade cacao

 Prepare a ceremonial brew

-The feminine energy of cacao can be experienced as a very soft touch.
+The energy and effect of cacao can be experienced as a very soft touch.
 A ceremony is a great opportunity to connect with the plant in a sacred way.
 In Western cultures we’re not used to see plants as sacred or allocate them certain powers, although more people become interested in what we can learn from plants.
 Knowledge of native cultures is valued more and plants become more popular as ‘medicine’.
 And for good reasons, if not only creating great experiences, they are incredibly healthy too.